dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 ## Markup

-The [docgen](/tools/docgen/) tool currently recognizes markdown formatting, as well as some docgen-specific markup.
+The [dartdocgen](/tools/dartdocgen/) tool currently recognizes markdown formatting, as well as some dartdocgen-specific markup.

 **When in doubt, format less.**
 You'll be less likely to break the docs,